01 of 12

 Jacob's Ladder (Polemonium caeruleum and cultivars)

 So many late spring flowers are old standards.
 Perhaps that's why they so often get overlooked.
-However it's hard not to appreciate Jacob's Ladder, when it's in bloom.
-The plants hold the flower stalks high above the ladder-like foliage.
+However, it's hard not to appreciate Jacob's Ladder, when it's in bloom.
+The plants hold their flower stalks high above the ladder-like foliage.

 Most common varieties bloom in shades of purple or purplish-blue, but there are cultivars that bloom in white, pink and yellow.
 These are hard to find and may not be as hardy, or it might be that the purple and blue varieties became so popular... because they are so enchanting.

 Although this plant is not much to look at, after flowering, when a large clump ignites in bloom in late summer, it doesn't seem to matter that the display is only temporary.Continue to 9 of 12 below.